promanenko/gigaspaces-sbp-jekyll/gigaspaces-excel-market-data-example.markdown

 ---

 {% tip %}
-**Summary:** {% excerpt %}This example shows the usage of Microsoft Excel spreadsheets and GigaSpaces XAP for working with stock market data.
-It also demonstrates the building of Excel RTD and UDF components in C# .NET.{% endexcerpt %}<br/>
+**Summary:**  This example shows the usage of Microsoft Excel spreadsheets and GigaSpaces XAP for working with stock market data.
+It also demonstrates the building of Excel RTD and UDF components in C# .NET. <br/>
 **Author**: Pini Cohen, GigaSpaces<br/>
 **Recently tested with GigaSpaces version**: XAP.NET 6.6<br/>
 **Contents:**<br/>